 Recruiting software for compliance issues

 HR leaders handle a variety of compliance issues related to employees.
 They have to stay up-to-date, especially because state and federal employment regulations can change at the drop of a hat.
-From anti-discrimination laws to wage and hour laws – they have to know everything in order to protect themselves and employees.
+From anti-discrimination laws to wage and hour laws – they have to know everything in order to protect themselves and their employees.

 To ensure that they are staying compliant at all times HR stakeholders can use recruiting software with advanced reporting features.
 This tool gives them the ability to generate standard and custom reports in a matter of seconds, but also to stay ahead of legal issues.
 They can see how the organization maintains compliance with federal anti-discrimination laws, immigration laws, wage regulations, medical leave entitlements, safety requirements company benefits, workplace, etc. With this tool in their hands, they will be able to identify trouble spots in the recruiting process, compare them to compliance reports and find the best way to proceed with workflow improvements while staying within the letter of the law.

-Use technology, but think with your head
+Use technology for recruiting process, but think with your head

 Although technology is constantly improving, humans and technology should be working alongside one another in a variety of industries.
 After all, recruiters are dealing with people.
 Both humans and technology have flaws – while humans can have bias, technology can reject great non-traditional candidates.
-Not everyone has a perfect presence online, but some of these people can have a great knowledge and experience in their resume (and head).
+Not everyone has a perfect presence online, but some of these people can have great knowledge and experience in their resume (and head).
 There are a number of talented people around us, so we need to start thinking about how to re-invent recruitment by combining big data tools with human expertise.
 Remember, technology is great, but recruitment still needs the human touch!